Chasing Arrows: An Avro Arrow Story

 All this takes place against the background of today’s Canada, a nation that sometimes forgets itself: that we are a nation who can and has done great things, and are doing them again, everyday.

 Why must I make this film?
-A Calgary native who resides in Quebec, I’m often a skip away from Strathmore.
-As a fan of the Avro Museum there, I’ve become friends either many of the volunteers as I visit and shoot every time I’m down.
+I’m a Calgary native who resides in Quebec, I’m often a skip away from Strathmore.
 This story of the redemption of a Canadian icon captured my imagination immediately, like so many others, after I saw the 1997 CBC film about the Arrow.
 This led me to the Arrow Museum.
-Previous films I’ve done have covered nostalgia topics with care and love, and I know that deep down what’s most important is not the Arrow itself, but the people building it, both then and now (Noah Leon, DOP-Editor).
+As a fan of the Avro Museum there, I’ve become friends either many of the volunteers as I visit and shoot every time I’m down.
+I have travelled this beautiful country from coast-to-coast, learned both official languages, and bleed Canadian.
+We need to celebrate and remember the great things we’ve done, and believe in the great things we do every day.
+Previous films I’ve done have covered nostalgia topics with care and love, and I know that deep down what’s most important is not the Arrow itself, but the people building it, both then (in history) and now (Noah Leon, DOP-Editor).

-The film features interviews with real volunteers, and with Arrow experts such as Russ Isinger, Erin Gregory, Palmiro Campagna, Yvan Blondin, and others.
-It blends the story of the first Arrow with the story of the Arrow II, and above all tells the stories of the people who work to see her fly again.
+The film features interviews with real volunteers Stephen Rose, Coralee Hilton, Rob Pyle, and many many others, and with Arrow experts such as Russell Isinger BA, MA (University of Saskatchewan), Erin Gregory (Canadian Air and Space Museum, Ottawa), authors Palmiro Campagna and Marc-André Valiquette, Lieutenant-General Joseph Aimé Jean Yvan Blondin CMM, CD (retired commander of the RCAF), Carolyn Parrish (Mayor of Mississauga and former MP) and others.
+It blends the story of the original Arrow with the story of the Arrow II, and above all tells the stories of the people who work to see her fly again.

 - Chapter 3: Dream Simulator: The Arrow II guys are building their plane first on the simulator, just like the original Avro engineers did.
 In this episode a sceptic is converted, and we learn that the first Arrow flew first in a a computer, except that computer was the size of a warehouse.